cloudflare/cloudflare-docs/content/email-security/reporting/siem-integration/_index.md

 # SIEM integration

-With a bit of configuration, you can also bring Area 1 data into your Security Information and Event Management (SIEM) tools to view message-level information outside of the dashboard and create your own custom reports.
+With a bit of configuration, you can also bring Area 1 data into your {{<glossary-tooltip term_id="SIEM">}}Security Information and Event Management (SIEM){{</glossary-tooltip>}} tools to view message-level information outside of the dashboard and create your own custom reports.

 ## Connect a SIEM tool